atisheksingh/Kodiak-vault/README.md

 Reinvest: The contract should claim rewards from the Infrared vault.
 Sell the rewards for WBERA.
 Use part of the WBERA to get IBGT, add these to the WBERA-IBGT LP vault using Kodiak Router  to get LP tokens, and then stake these LP tokens back into the Infrared Vault.

+make it erc4626 deposit how many shares given

+1+1 = 2

 Swapping guide:

 LBGT to WBERA and vice versa: Burrbear